-First Solar's proven solar solutions diversify the energy portfolio and reduce the risk of fuel-price volatility while delivering a levelized cost of electricity (LCOE) that is cost competitive with fossil fuels today.
+First Solar's proven solar solutions diversify the energy portfolio and reduce the risk of fuelprice volatility while delivering a levelized cost of electricity (LCOE) that is cost competitive with fossil fuels today.
 First Solar has set the benchmark for environmentally responsible product life cycle management by introducing the industry's first global and comprehensive recycling program for solar modules.
 We are committed to minimizing the environmental impacts and enhancing the social and economic benefits of our products and projects across their life cycle, from raw material sourcing through product end-of-life.
 For more information about First Solar, please visit www.firstsolar.com

 First Solar was founded in 1999 and began commercial production in 2002.
-Since 2002 and through 2019, we have sold over 25 GW of PV solar modules.
-Assuming average worldwide irradiance and grid electricity emissions, our products are being used to displace over 17 million metric tons of CO2e per year during their 25+ year product life.
-This is equivalent to powering more than 12 million average homes, planting 290 million trees and saving 45 billion liters of water (or 18,000 Olympic swimming pools) per year based on worldwide averages.
+Since 2002 and through 2020, we have sold over 30 gigawatts (GW) of PV solar modules.
+Assuming average worldwide irradiance and grid electricity emissions, our products are being used to displace over 21 million metric tons of CO2e per year during their 30+ year product life.
+This is equivalent to powering more than 15 million average homes, planting over 350 million trees and saving over 54 billion liters of water (or 21,000 Olympic swimming pools) per year based on worldwide averages.
+Every year, First Solar products are displacing more than 10 times the amount of greenhouse gas emissions we emit through our global operations and supply chain.